uischema/uischema.github.io/README.md

 ### CMS

-For CMS'es, you need a collection of schemas ([suggestion](https://github.com/uischema/schemas)) and a compatible plugin.
+For most CMS'es, you need a plugin.
 The following CMS'es are officially supported:

 * [HashBrown](https://hashbrown.rocks) has built-in support
 * [Drupal](https://drupal.org) has a [module](https://github.com/uischema/drupal)

+To import UI schemas into your CMS, point the importer towards the URL of your collection or a single schema (for example "https://uischema.org/schemas.json" or "https://uischema.org/Feature.json")

 ### Website